PwC Privacy Policy

 • the contact details and organisational roles of our actual and prospective clients, suppliers and other business contacts.
 Typically, this information includes names, addresses, telephone numbers, e-mail addresses and job titles;

-• personal information collected from job applicants when they apply for a job with us and individual contractors when performing a role for us (in some instances this may include sensitive information such as health information if related to the role being applied for or being performed); and
+• personal information collected from job applicants when they apply for a job with us and individual contractors when performing a role for us (in some instances this may include sensitive information such as health information if related to the role being applied for or performed); and

 We collect most personal information directly from individuals when we deal with them.
 The personal information we collect may be provided in forms filled out by individuals, face to face meetings, email messages, telephone conversations, when you use our websites or our social media, or by third parties.
 If you contact us, we may keep a record of that contact.
+In some circumstances, we may take photographs or videos of individuals, such as at seminars or events we run, sponsor or are otherwise involved in.

 back to top